Henrik Kalmet: Career

 In 2012, shortly after graduation from the Estonian Academy of Music and Theatre, Kalmet began a theatre engagement as an actor at the Tallinn City Theatre.
-Among his more notable roles were on productions of works by A. H. Tammsaare, Peter Barnes, Aleksis Kivi, Neil Simon, Molière, Tom Stoppard, William Shakespeare, Ferenc Molnár, John Steinbeck, and Otfried Preußler.
+Among his more notable roles were in productions of works by: A. H. Tammsaare, Peter Barnes, Aleksis Kivi, Neil Simon, Molière, Tom Stoppard, William Shakespeare, Ferenc Molnár, John Steinbeck, and Otfried Preußler.
 Kalmet left the Tallinn City Theatre in 2017 after publicly criticising the theatre for not being experimental enough.
 Cultural critic Meelis Oidsalu reported that Kalmet was fired from the theatre.
 Kalmet disputed Oidsalu's claim and stated that he resigned his position.

 In 2011, while still a student at the Estonian Academy of Music and Theatre, Kalmet, along with classmates Paavo Piik, Diana Leesalu, and Paul Piik and Alari Rammo, formed the theatre troupe Kinoteater.
 The group have written and performed stand-up comedy and produced both entertainment and educational productions, as well as experimental theatre.

 Kalmet's first film roles was as the character Jobu in the 2011 short film Kõks, directed by Hardi Keerutaja and featuring Mari Abel, Salme Poopuu, Katariina Ratasepp, and Ann Mari Abel.
 The following year, with his brother Karl-Andreas, he was the co-host of season five of the TV3 reality-competition gameshow Eesti otsib superstaari.
 In 2013, he had a small role on the Eesti Rahvusringhääling (ERR) satirical political drama Riigimehed.
 In 2013, he starred as Henrik in the Moonika Siimets directed comedy short Roosa kampsun.

 In 2014, with television presenters Marko Reikop and Helen Sürje, Kalmet co-hosted the semi-finals and finals for the Eesti Laul broadcast on Eesti Televisioon (ETV); the competition to decide who will represent Estonia at the Eurovision Song Contest.
 In 2015, Kalmet and Reikop hosted the finals of the Eesti Laul broadcast.